jlangch/venice/doc/readme/start.md

 ### 1. Install Java

-Venice requires a Java 8 or higher.
+Venice requires Java 8 or higher.

 Java can be downloaded from [AdoptOpenJDK](https://adoptopenjdk.net/)